 There is an entire branch of psychology that deals with learning, and — not being a psychologist myself — I am obviously in no position to make any original contributions to that field.
 In any case, I had no intention of reinventing the wheel.
 What I wanted to do was to pick up some practical tips from other people’s research, especially ones that resonated with my own experience of learning and teaching, and to put them together in the form of a short, manageable list.

 I have now come up with such a list; it is by no means complete or final, though it seems to me as more or less adequate for my limited purposes at this time.
 I do hope to improve this list in the future, as I continue to learn more about the process of learning.

 I began compiling my list of rules with the following premise in mind: “Human beings are born with an incredible capacity for learning.
-In order to realize that capacity to the maximum extent possible, we must follow certain rules.”
+In order to realize that capacity, we must follow certain rules.”

 The premise is self-evident, in my view, and requires no further discussion.
 Based on that premise, I started collecting ideas for how to learn in the most effective manner.
 To prevent my list from growing out of control, I decided to group the ideas I had collected into categories.
 After numerous revisions, I ended up with three major rules: (1) there is no getting around the fact that learning requires hard work; (2) since I’m free to choose, I’m responsible for my own learning; and (3) since my knowledge will always be fallible, I must never stop learning.

 Let me explain these rules in some detail.